ttu-cr-stl/poker-bot-arena/README.md

    ```
 3. Your logs should show `WELCOME` and the lobby information.
 If you get `TABLE_FULL`, alert staff.
 4. If you disconnect, reconnect with the same team/join code to reclaim your seat.
-5. Ignore spectators—only the `act` prompts and timers matter for you.
+5. Your logs only reflect `act` prompts and timer updates; nothing else can interfere with your seat.

 Organizers can pause the clock if needed, but you should plan on the normal timers being active.